h1dd3n3y3/DynamicVSCodeTheme/README.md

 To use this script, ensure you have the following:

 1. **Visual Studio Code**: Installed on your system.
-2. **PowerShell Environment**: Compatible with the script execution.
+2. **PowerShell Environment**: Compatible with both PowerShell 5.1 & 7 versions.
 3. **Access to VS Code's settings.json**: Located at `%APPDATA%\Code\User\settings.json`.

 ## Usage